 The biggest reason things aren’t going well in your paradise is insecurity.
 You will never be able to do enough to maintain a connection if your own self-esteem is low.
 Even though a relationship is ancient, equations change with time and are generated by both parties.

-This not only adds to your own downward spiral and worries like, “Am I the problem in my relationship?” but it also causes intimate issues with your partner.
+This not only adds to your own downward spiral and causes you to worry, “Am I the problem in my relationship?” but it also causes intimate issues with your partner.
 In this relationship, you are frequently suspicious of your partner, find trivial reasons to question them, and are constantly on the edge of your seat.
-Because these insecure behaviours are a recipe for a disastrous relationship, it’s important to consider how frequently you exhibit them.
+Because these insecure behaviors are a recipe for a disastrous relationship, it’s important to consider how frequently you exhibit them.

-If you recognise yourself in one or more of these characteristics, take a deep breath instead of overthinking “why am I always the problem in my relationship?”
+If you recognize yourself in one or more of these characteristics, take a deep breath instead of overthinking, “Why am I always the problem in my relationship?”
 Recognizing the issue is the first step toward a happy relationship.